 Complete Machine Shop ?
 Reverse Engineering ?
 Breakdown Service Available

 Cone Drive Gearing Solutions, based in Traverse City, Michigan, is an industry leader in motion control and industrial power transmission solutions.
 Cone Drive has extensive experience in many industries; including solar, metals, mining, defense, oil & gas, food packaging & process, pulp & paper, plastics, entertainment and more.
 Cone Drive is the world leader in double enveloping worm gear technology, which delivers solutions with the highest torque and shock load capacity in the smallest amount of space.
 Cone Drive's products are renowned for their durability and precision.

-Kamar Industries manufactures custom gears, provides stock gears and related power transmission components.
+Kamar Industries manufactures custom gears and offers broaching services.
+In addition Kamar Industries provide stock gears and related power transmission components.
 Small quantity gear orders and quick lead times available in addition to production lot runs.
 We serve a diverse cross section of industry sectors with gear products to satisfy each unique application.

 Rush Gears Inc.